dartsim/dart/docs/readthedocs/tutorials/biped.md

 controller to the current configuration of the biped.

-With these settings, we can compute the forces generated by the PD controller and add them to the internal forces of biped using [setForces](http://dartsim.github.io/dart/d3/d19/classdart_1_1dynamics_1_1Skeleton.html#a9a6a9b792fa39639d3af613907d2d8ed):
+With these settings, we can compute the forces generated by the PD controller and add them to the internal forces of biped using ``setForces``:

 ```cpp
 void addPDForces()
 {